fraber/openproject-time-tracker/ROADMAP.md

 	  (because they are defined on the OpenProject side)
 	- WorkPackage select: Deal with community.op.org
 	  5000 WPs using search while you type

-Bugs:
-- Add a mailto: link for authors to send out emails quickly
-- After changing the project, the WorkPackages drop-down shows the ID of the last WP, instead of the title
-- Saving an entry with empty WP causes OP API error (because workPackageId is integer with default 0)

-ToDo:
-- Check that configData.host does not have trailing slash ("/")

 = V1.0.0 (no release defined yet)